-When we look at most cemeteries, what comes to our mind is that they are just quiet places where families visit on Sundays.
-Then there are the others—burial grounds where something went wrong, where history left scars deeper than six feet.
+When most people think of cemeteries, they picture quiet places families visit on Sundays.
+But some burial grounds are where something went wrong, where history caused scars deeper than six feet.

-I have spent time researching these locations, reading through incident reports, interviewing people who visited and regretted it, and piecing together what makes certain graveyards genuinely hazardous rather than merely creepy.
+I have spent time researching these locations, reading incident reports, interviewing people who visited and regretted it, and assembling what makes certain graveyards genuinely hazardous rather than merely creepy.

-The ranking here reflects a combination of reported incidents, accessibility hazards, and the intensity of what people have experienced.
+The ranking here reflects reported incidents, accessibility hazards, and the intensity of people’s experiences.
 Some patterns emerge: desecration seems to correlate with increased danger, isolation makes bad situations worse, and historical violence leaves traces that are hard to explain away.

 1, Stull Cemetery, Kansas

-At some point in the 1900s, a little cemetery outside Lecompton got tagged with the nickname “gateway to hell.”
+At some point in the 1900s, a little cemetery outside Lecompton earned the nickname “gateway to hell”.
 Exactly when that started is hard to nail down.
-The legend centers on the ruins of a church that once stood near the graves.
-According to various tellings, something opens there twice a year—equinox and Halloween are the most commonly cited dates.
+The legend centres on the ruins of a church that once stood near the graves.
+According to various accounts, something opens there twice a year; the equinox and Halloween are the most commonly cited dates.

-Temperature drops get reported frequently, along with sounds coming from a particular oak tree.
+Temperature drops are frequently reported, along with sounds from a particular oak.
 The psychological aftermath seems to last longer than you would expect from a simple scare.
 Multiple visitors have described persistent anxiety or disturbing dreams that continued weeks after leaving.
 Whether you attribute that to supernatural influence or the power of suggestion combined with an objectively unnerving location, the practical result is the same.

 2. Greyfriars Kirkyard, Edinburgh